ibrettyoudid/swissarmyknife/README.md

 Edit distance (aka Levenshtein distance) between two strings / many strings / best matching pairs of strings.

 The idea was to use it for joining Wikipedia tables together, SQL style.
-I thought I could get good performance by using A* search over the whole problem.
+I thought I could get good performance by using A* search over the whole problem, such that the closest matches would be found first, due to the way A* works.

 Uses lazy evaluation creatively, I would say.